topspin/topspin-wordpress/readme.txt

 = Requirements =
 * Topspin Artist Account Required.
 Please visit: http://topspinmedia.com to sign up
 * PHP 5.0 or higher
-* PHP cUrl (if unsure, please check with your server administrator.)

 Plugin developed for Topspin Media by [The Uprising Creative](http://theuprisingcreative.com)